Josh-XT/AGiXT/README.md

 - **INSTANCE CONFIG**: Set the agent name, objective, and initial task.
 - **AI_PROVIDER**: Choose between OpenAI, llama.cpp, or Oobabooga for your AI provider.
+- **AI_PROVIDER_URI**: Set the URI for custom AI providers such as Oobabooga Text Generation Web UI (default is http://127.0.0.1:7860).
+- **LLAMACPP_PATH**: Set the path to the llama binary if llamacpp is not in the llama folder of the project.
 - **COMMANDS_ENABLED**: Enable or disable command extensions.
 - **MEMORY SETTINGS**: Configure short-term and long-term memory settings.
 - **AI_MODEL**: Specify the AI model to be used (e.g., gpt-3.5-turbo, gpt-4, text-davinci-003, vicuna, etc.).